-- 9.1 Formal complaints must be in writing, preferably on the complaints form provided at Appendix B, to the Principal/EHT, other than in the circumstances referred to in paragraphs 11 and 12. - 9.2 The Principal/EHT will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days. - 9.3 Within this response, the Principal/EHT will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The Principal/EHT can consider whether a face to face meeting is the most appropriate way of doing this. - 9.4 The Principal/EHT may delegate any investigation to another member of the school's senior leadership team but will not delegate the decision about the merits of the complaint. - 9.5 During an investigation, the Principal/EHT (or designated member of staff) will, if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish, and will keep a written record of any meetings/interviews in relation to the investigation.
+- 9.1 Formal complaints must be in writing on the complaints form provided (Appendix B) to the Principal/EHT, other than in the circumstances referred to in paragraphs 11 and 12. - 9.2 The Principal/EHT shall record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school days. - 9.3 Within this response, the Principal/EHT will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Principal/EHT can consider whether a face-to-face meeting is the most appropriate way of doing this. - 9.4 The Principal/EHT may delegate any investigation to another member of the school's senior leadership team but will not delegate the decision about the merits of the complaint. - 9.5 During an investigation, the Principal/EHT (or designated member of staff) will, if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish, and will keep a written record of any meetings/interviews in relation to the investigation.
 Staff members may be accompanied at these meetings by a colleague or trade union representative if they wish. - 9.6 At the conclusion of the investigation, the Principal/EHT will provide a formal written response, within twenty school days of the date of receipt of the complaint. - 9.7 If the Principal/EHT is unable to meet this deadline, they will provide the complainant with an update and revised response date. - 9.8 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the school will take to resolve the complaint. - 9.9 The Principal/EHT will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Formal Stage 1.
-If the complaint is about the Principal/EHT, or a member or members of the governing board (including the chair and/or vice-chair), a suitably skilled governor/trustee will be appointed to complete all the actions at Formal Stage 1. - 9.10 Complaints about the Principal/EHT or member(s) of the governing board must be made to the clerk to the governing board, via the school office. - 9.11 If the complaint is about significant members, proportions or indeed the entire governing board Formal Stage 1 will be considered by an independent investigator appointed by the governing board/LA /Diocese/MAT.
+Where appropriate, it will include details of actions the school will take to resolve the complaint. - 9.9 The Principal/EHT will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Formal Stage 1. - 9.10 If the complaint is about the Principal/EHT, or a member or members of the governing board (including the chair and/or vice-chair), a suitably skilled governor/trustee will be appointed to complete all the actions at Formal Stage 1. - 9.11 If the complaint is about significant members, proportions or indeed the entire governing board Formal Stage 1 will be considered by an independent investigator appointed by the governing board/LA /Diocese/MAT.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.